jsweaver/Spin/README.md

 # Spin
 Spherical nanoindentation stress-strain analysis

-Explanation of Functions and Scripts for analyzing Spherical Nanoindentation Data.
+# Please read Spherical Nanoindentation Stress-Strain Analysis in MATLAB.pdf for an introduction to the code.#

 ** Helpful References: **